 How can you help African penguins?

-An organization called SANCCOB was establishment in 1968.
+An organization called SANCCOB was established in 1968.
 To date, they have treated more than

 85 000 seabirds.
 Learn more about this organization by clicking here.